chrishurlburt/vue-boilerplate/README.md

-# Vue.js Boilerplate
+# Simple Vue.js Boilerplate
+This is a simple, loosely opinionated boilerplate designed to get your next app off the ground as quickly as possible.
+The vue-cli offers a great starting point, however much of the tooling and configuration is complicated and difficult to modify if you lack experience in webpack.
+This boilerplate aims to simplify configuration as much as possible and provide an approachable starting point for those who are less webpack-inclined.

-This is a loosely opinionated boilerplate designed to get your next app off the ground as quickly as possible.
-Vue.js Boilerplate implements some basic configuration and folder structure to rapidly scaffold your Vue project with the latest Vue plugins and asset compilation pipeline.
+This Vue.js Boilerplate implements some basic configuration and folder structure to rapidly scaffold your Vue project with the latest Vue plugins and asset compilation pipeline.

 ### Features
 ---